MKP has three conjoined purposes.

 ~ his discovery of what kind of poetry he does not want to write is as important as figuring out what kind of poetry he hopes to write; here Keats’s critical study of and critical determinations about Milton, Wordsworth, Hunt, Shakespeare, and Robert Burns are key;

-~ his respected place within and connections to a particular intellectual network and generally progressive literary scene, with a group of highly supportive friends, with Leigh Hunt as one hub in this network, beginning late 1816; here, friends like Benjamin Robert Haydon, John Hamilton Reynolds, John Taylor, and Charles Brown come to mind.
+~ his respected place within and connections to a particular intellectual and social network, and to a generally progressive literary scene, with a group of highly supportive friends, with Leigh Hunt as a crucial hub in this network, beginning late 1816; here, friends like Benjamin Robert Haydon, John Hamilton Reynolds, John Taylor, and Charles Brown come to mind.
+[See here for a graph of Keats’s network, which at a glance tells Keats’s whole story.]

-~ his purposeful movement away from and then against the sway of Hunt’s poetic influence;
+~ his purposeful movement away from and then against the sway of Leigh Hunt’s poetic influence;

 ~ his short but valuable visit with Benjamin Bailey at Oxford over September into October 1817; Bailey’s theological conceptualizing importantly challenges and begins to force Keats’s thinking about the imagination as a form of knowing, and beauty as a deep form of truth [see 3 September 1817 and 28 November 1817];